Queen Street Mall public realm improvements

 The resulting Queen Street Mall public realm improvement project seeks to create a more open, free flowing, vibrant, flexible and green mall.
 The key elements of the Queen Street Mall public realm improvements are:

-- Ripple of lights: in-ground lighting within the central strip to create a festive atmosphere at night.
+- in-ground lighting within the central strip to create a festive atmosphere at night.

-This stage includes the construction of a new water feature at the intersection of Queen Street and Albert Street and the first phase of the relocation of the central tenancy.
+This stage includes the construction of a new water feature at the intersection of Queen and Albert Streets.
+It is the first phase of the relocation of the central tenancy.
 Once complete the Department of Transport for Main Roads (TMR) will install a new glass lift to improve accessibility to the bus station underneath the mall.

 Works will involve: